 Santiago de Chile Airport has some lounges you can pay to access, but none have designated rest or sleep zones.

 If you want a more comfortable seat and refreshments, it’s worth paying to enter.
 Learn more about the lounges at Santiago de Chile Airport in our Airport Guide.

 Are There Showers in Santiago de Chile Airport?

-Freshen up (and loosen those stiff muscles) with a shower before your flight.
+Regardless of sleeping on the floor or a chair, you’ll need a shower to loosen up those stiff muscles.
 Shower facilities are located in several pay-to-use lounges.
 See our Santiago de Chile Airport Guide for details.

 - Public Hall: Bakery & Co.
 (1st Level, Door 1) • Burger Truck (4th Floor, International Boarding) • Cerveceria del Norte (1st Floor, between Door 1 and 2) • Dunkin Donuts (3rd Level, East Roundabout) • Gatsby (Rotunda) • Santa Brasa (3rd Level, Door 3).

 » National Terminal: Briciole Bar (3rd Level) • Dunkin Donuts (3rd Level) • McDonald’s (2nd Level) • Starbucks (3rd Level • 2nd Level Door 28).